• Skip to primary navigation

 A loaf of banana bread on a parchment-lined cutting board.

-USE RIPE BANANAS - There are many reasons to use ripe bananas in banana bread.
-Firstly, they are softer in texture which means they are easier to incorporate into the batter.
+1. USE RIPE BANANAS - There are many reasons to use ripe bananas in banana bread.
+Firstly, they are softer in texture, making them easier to incorporate into the batter.
 Secondly, they are significantly sweeter.
-As bananas ripen, the starch turns into sugar, hence the sweeter flavor. *Black peel bananas work great too!
-Do not throw them out.
+As bananas ripen, the starch turns into sugar, hence the sweeter flavor. *Black peel bananas work great too.

-DO NOT OVER-MIX - Mix only until the wet and dry ingredients marry into a batter.
-Over-mixing develops too much gluten which results in tough bread.
+2. DO NOT OVER-MIX - Mix only until the wet and dry ingredients marry into a batter.
+Over-mixing develops too much gluten, which results in tough bread.

 Variations

-• Add semi-sweet chocolate chips.
+• Chocolate Chip Banana Bread - Add semi-sweet chocolate chips.
 Fold in with the walnuts.

-• Incorporate ⅓ cup of cocoa powder into the dry ingredients for an easy chocolate protein banana bread.
+• Chocolate Banana Bread - Incorporate ⅓ cup of cocoa powder into the dry ingredients and use chocolate protein powder.

 • STORE - Transfer slices to an airtight container.
-Store at room temperature for up to 5 days or up to one week in the refrigerator.
+Store in the refrigerator at room temperature for up to 5 days or up to one week.

 • FREEZE - Transfer cooled loaf {or slices} to a freezer-safe zip-top bag.
 Line layers with wax or parchment paper if freezing in slices.
 Freeze for up to 3 months.